Armadillo shoe: Celebrity wear

 Celebrities have worn armadillo heels for red carpet appearances and photoshoots.
 The first of these was in November 2009, when British socialite Daphne Guinness wore a pair in nude-coloured leather and reported that they were "surprisingly comfortable".
 Guinness also wore a pair of snakeskin armadillo boots in a shoot for Vogue Italia in February 2010.
 American singer Kelis wore another nude leather pair on the red carpet in January 2010.
 American actress Demi Moore wore a tan pair on the April 2010 cover of Harper's Bazaar.

 American singer Lady Gaga, who became a friend of McQueen's shortly before his suicide, premiered her 2009 single "Bad Romance" at the Plato's Atlantis show.
 For the single's music video, released November 2009, Gaga wore the opalescent "Neptune's Daughter" outfit that closed the Plato's Atlantis show, including the matching armadillo shoes.
 Gaga wore a pair of armadillo heels in python skin when she arrived at the MTV Video Music Awards in September 2010; she described this look in 2018 as the top outfit of her career.
 Later that month, she wore the same pair with a dress made of hair for a performance at The Oak Room at New York's Plaza Hotel.

-Three brand-new pairs were created in 2015 by McQueen's label in partnership with Christie's auction house, which sold them to raise money for the UNICEF 2015 Nepal earthquake relief fund.
-Initially expected to sell for ,000 all together, they eventually sold for a combined total of $295,000.
-All three pairs were sold to American actor Taylor Kinney, who gifted them to Lady Gaga, then his fiancée.
 In 2016 Gaga was the guest editor for the Spring preview issue of Vmagazine, which featured a photoshoot of herself and Guinness wearing armadillo heels.